BIJAYRANCHO/restaurent-page/README.md

-# restaurent-page
+# effective-broccoli
-simple landing page of  a restaurent
+This is a demo template of a restaurant website. to attract my clients.